Collaborative Caring for the Underserved

 In the center, students from all three schools frequently work together, learning the collaborative skills critical to successful practices.
 Problems addressed range from health care issues to political asylum to bridge building with community stakeholders and problem solving in distressed communities.
 At the same time, these students are learning the practical skills that will serve them well throughout their careers.

 In June 2012, the center moved to its new location in Opus Hall on the Minneapolis campus.
-In addition to raising the IPC’s visibility both in the university and the community, the new space will facilitate even more of the interprofessional collaboration that is the center’s hallmark.
+In addition to raising the IPC’s visibility both in the university and the community, the new space facilitates even more of the interprofessional collaboration that is the center’s hallmark.